 The other benefits of chess however may help to alleviate problems, helping the speed of the recovery.

 Things like the game being a good rehabilitation and therapeutic tool, able to give a sense of purpose, and making individuals meet places and people that they wouldn’t have encountered otherwise.

 These are all signatures of someone stepping out of depression, and such may actually help stricken people.

 35.)
 Chess gives an equal platform that allows girls to compete with boys

 Last but not least, having a platform that allows competition with both genders is important.
 Chess is exactly like that, there is no hidden mechanic within the game that favors one gender over the other, you’re good if you get good at the game.

 Now, there is a separation between male and female and chess which I’ve gone through in detail in my other article.
 It’s not what you think, and you might be surprised why it’s been put in place.
-Here’s the link to that article if you’re interested.

-Getting back, a medium that is skill-based and not gender is always the best place to find opportunities for all people.
+Nevertheless, a medium that is skill-based and not gender is always the best place to find opportunities for all people.
 Chess is like that, so if you’re a girl, you can compete too!